-Auditing Network Flow Logs with Cilium + CLS
+Network Flow Log Audit with Cilium + CLS

 Overview

-Cilium's cilium-agent can write network flow logs (Hubble Flows) to files, recording detailed metadata for every network connection in the cluster, including source/destination Pod, IP, port, protocol, policy verdict (allow/deny), and more.
+Cilium's cilium-agent can write network flow logs (Hubble Flows) to files, recording detailed metadata for every network connection in the cluster, including source/destination Pod, IP, port, protocol, and policy verdict (allowed/denied).

-- Security Auditing: Record all network connections to meet compliance requirements and trace abnormal access.
+- Security audit: Record all network connections for compliance requirements and trace abnormal access.

-- Network Policy Validation: Check which traffic was denied by NetworkPolicy (verdict=DROPPED) to verify that policies work as expected.
+- Network policy verification: Check which traffic is dropped by NetworkPolicy (verdict=DROPPED) to validate policy behavior.

-- Traffic Analysis: Analyze intra-cluster and external traffic patterns to identify anomalies.
+- Traffic analysis: Analyze traffic patterns inside and outside the cluster to identify anomalous traffic.

-This article describes how to export Cilium network flow logs to files and use Tencent Cloud CLS (Cloud Log Service) for collection and search analysis.
+This article covers how to export Cilium network flow logs to files and use Tencent Cloud CLS log service for collection, search, and analysis.

 Architecture